 Fractures need protection from motion in most cases in the foot.
 Keeping pressure off the area is the best way to minimize separation of the bone that is fractured.
-Crutches, walkers, wheel chairs and strollers depend upon the severity of the fracture.
+Crutches, walkers, wheelchairs and strollers can be great tools depending on the severity of the fracture.

 Temporary arch supports, supportive athletic shoes, or a custom made insole cushion in the shoe will all provide additional rest to the injured area.
 Custom molded orthotics are the best solution for immediate and long term treatment.

-Insolated cold packs applied on and off of the injury for 72 hours helps to reduce swelling and discomfort.
-Then alternating ice and heat every 15 to 20 minutes will help with the bruising and continued swelling.
+Using an insulated ice pack on and off the foot immediately after the injury and for 72 hours will help reduce swelling and bruising.
+After that time, alternate between ice and heat approximately every 20 minutes to help with bruising and continued swelling.

-Anti-inflammatory medication can help with the chronic pain, but are not much help with the acute pain.
-Multivitamins especially ones rich in C and D with calcium will help the healing process.
+Similar to treating bone fractures, taking anti-inflammatory medication can help with chronic pain, while multivitamins rich in C and D with calcium will help the healing process continue.

 Casts are used for protection of the fracture area.
 Casts can be removable with Velcro straps or molded to the foot and ankle with plaster or fiberglass.
 Non-weight bearing ranges from 3 to 6 weeks.